Ford Mustang (fifth generation): 2013

-The 2013 Shelby GT500 features the 5.8L Trinity V8 engine rated at 662 bhp at 6500 rpm and 631 lbft at 4000 rpm of torque, with a top speed of 202 mi/h.
+The 2013 Shelby GT500 features the 5.8 L Trinity V8 engine rated at 662 bhp at 6500 rpm and 631 lbft at 4000 rpm of torque, with a top speed of 202 mi/h.

 The 2013 models gain a new front end sheet metal along with standard HID headlamps, along with a new LED tail light assembly.
 Performance changes include twin fuel pumps (a Mustang GT's single supply pump, twice over), larger fuel injectors, a grippier and larger-diameter clutch, a larger fan, a three-row intercooler (the previous car used a double-row unit), a beefed-up Tremec 6060 six-speed with an internal oil pump, and a single-piece carbon-fiber driveshaft.
 Larger Brembo front disc brakes with six-piston calipers, reinforced axle tubes, and aero tweaks to help the car reach 200+mph safely.
-Ford says the changes have resulted in a 14-percent reduction in drag and a 66-percent increase in front-end downforce.
+Ford says the changes have resulted in a 14% reduction in drag and a 66% increase in front-end downforce.
 Also new for 2013 is a larger front anti-roll bar and retuned springs.
 An rpm-adjustable electronic launch-control function is standard, as is four-mode electronic stability control.

 A Performance package is also offered, adding two-mode adjustable Bilstein dampers and a Torsen limited-slip rear differential.
 In addition to the performance package, a track package for road racing can be ordered bringing a transmission cooler, a nose-mounted differential cooler for the Torsen limited-slip unit, and an air-to-oil engine-oil cooler.

 Engines

 Motorsports

-Ten Mustangs are currently used in the SCCA World Challenge GTS Series.
+Ten Mustangs were used in the SCCA World Challenge GTS Series.

-Twelve Mustangs are currently used in the Continental Tire Sports Car Challenge Gran Sport class.
+Twelve Mustangs were used in the Continental Tire Sports Car Challenge Gran Sport class.

-A Mustang resembling the Trans Am Series Mustang driven by Parnelli Jones has been entered in the Continental Challenge, tributing the fortieth anniversary of Parnelli's championship.
+A Mustang resembling the Trans Am Series Mustang driven by Parnelli Jones was entered in the 2010 Continental Challenge, commemorating the fortieth anniversary of Parnelli's championship.

-The Ford Mustang is used in the NASCAR Nationwide Series as a silhouette racing car beginning on July 2, 2010.
+The Ford Mustang was used in the NASCAR Nationwide Series as a silhouette racing car beginning on July 2, 2010.

 Mustangs have also been raced in the FIA GT3 and GT4 championships.

 In 2012, Jack Roush won the Daytona International Speedway's opening race of the 50th Anniversary Rolex 24 At Daytona weekend in a Mustang Boss 302R.
-Leading the Continental Tire SportsCar Challenge's final 18 laps, Johnson held off a veritable conga line of six BMW M3's behind as he closed on the driving pair's first win of 2012 in the BMW Performance 200 at Daytona.
+He led the Continental Tire SportsCar Challenge's final 18 laps, in front of six BMW M3's.